GUIDE TO SHORT BREAKS

 If you are successful we will ask for this information again, after your short break/ activity, as part of an evaluation.

-Please provide as much detail about your planned break as you can.
-Remember to include:
+Please provide as much detail about your planned purchase, remember to include:

-- What type of break you are planning
+- What type of purchase you are planning to make and how much it will cost

 - How many people will benefit from the break and how many of them are carers/ young carers e.g. 2 adults caring for an elderly parent would be 2 carers or 2 young carers caring for a sibling would be 2 young carers

-- If the person being cared for is going on the break with you
+- If the person being cared for will also benefit e.g. garden furniture

 There is additional space at the end of the application form for you to add any other information about your caring situation that you feel may help the panel decide.